GfK

-GfK (originally GfK-Nürnberg Gesellschaft für Konsumforschung e.V.) is the largest German market research company.
-It provides data and intelligence to the consumer goods industry and is headquartered in Nuremberg, Germany.
-The company is a subsidiary of NIQ.
+GfK (originally GfK-Nürnberg Gesellschaft für Konsumforschung e.V.) is a German market research company that provides data and intelligence to the consumer goods industry.
+It is headquartered in Nuremberg and is a subsidiary of NIQ.

 History

 GfK was founded as GfK-Nürnberg Gesellschaft für Konsumforschung e.
 V. in 1934 by university lecturers from Nuremberg, among them the future German Minister of Economic Affairs and Federal Chancellor Ludwig Erhard.
 The concept was developed by co-founder Wilhelm Vershofen.

 Initially, the association conducted 71 different studies, including: